jackmcc08/jackmcc08.github.io/_posts/ansible-tutorials/2025-08-12-Ansible-Azure-DevOps.md

 For this tutorial we are going to:
 1. Create a Service Principal
-2. Add the Service Principal as a user in the DevOps Organization
+2. Set the Service Principle up in DevOps with the correct permissions
 3. Create your self-hosted DevOps Agent
-4. Create a repo
+4. Create a repo in DevOps
-TODO - finish off
+5. Create your Ansible Playbook and Inventory
+6. Store your SSH key in Azure Key Vault
+7. Create your pipeline
+8. Run the pipeline and see Ansible work in DevOps!

 ### :rocket: __Step 1 - Create a Service Principal__